Tutorials and Help

 It can be printed or viewed.

-A guide to getting the most out of Word 2007, also applies to
+A guide to getting the most out of Word.

 A simple guide to writing your life story.